 Most academic and administrative departments at the University of Wisconsin Oshkosh employ student assistants.
 No financial need analysis is required.
 Interested students should contact individual departments or check listings at the Financial Aid Office.

-The Advanced Opportunity Program is a University of Wisconsin System program of financial support for graduate students of color and non-minority disadvantaged graduate students.
+The Advanced Opportunity Program is a University of Wisconsin System program of financial support for students of color and non-minority disadvantaged students.
 Applicants must be United States citizens or permanent residents and must qualify for full-standing admission into a graduate degree program at the University of Wisconsin Oshkosh.
-Awards are designated for members of the traditionally under-represented minorities (i.e., Black, Native American, Hispanic and statutorily designated Southeast Asian refugees) and disadvantaged non-minority applicants.
-Financial need, academic achievement and progress are considered in granting awards.
-Submission of the FAFSA is the application and is required.
+Awards are designated for members of the traditionally under-represented minorities (i.e., Black, Native American, Hispanic, and statutorily designated Southeast Asian refugees) and disadvantaged non-minority applicants.
+Submission of an application form (available from the Graduate Studies office) and FAFSA are required.
+Financial need and academic achievement are considered in granting awards.
+For more details see the information posted on the Graduate Studies web site (Advanced Opportunity Program - http://www.uwosh.edu/gradstudies/financial-aid/grants/advanced-opportunity-program)

 Tribal funds are available for Native American students using the Indian Scholarship Application and the FAFSA, both available at the Financial Aid Office.
 Recipients must generally be at least one-fourth American Indian as certified by the appropriate tribal agency.
 Awards are generally need-based.